cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/ML/2021-08-11-ml-lab-02-Homedata.md

 ```

-thre are so few missing values in the dataset, we'd expect imputation to perform better than dropping columns entirely.
+there are so few missing values in the dataset, we'd expect imputation to perform better than dropping columns entirely.
 - However, we see that dropping columns performs slightly better!
 - While this can probably partially be attributed to noise in the dataset, another potential explanation is that the imputation method is not a great match to this dataset.
 - That is, maybe instead of filling in the mean value, it makes more sense to set every missing value to a value of 0, to fill in the most frequently encountered value, or to use some other method.